ok-hoff/f23-project-3-ok_hoff/README.rst

   $ ssh username@isengard.mines.edu

-A tutorial has been linked in the discussion board to ``ssh`` via Visual Studio Code.

 Note: you need to be on the campus network or VPN for this to work.
 If you are working from home, use either the VPN or hop thru ``jumpbox.mines.edu`` first.